Jordan Henderson risks tarnishing Liverpool legacy after career built on character

 Jordan Henderson risks tarnishing Liverpool legacy after career built on triumph of character

-The Reds captain is poised to join Steven Gerrard at Saudi Arabia’s Al Ettifaq, despite his well-documented support for the LGBTQ+ community
+The Reds captain has joined Steven Gerrard at Saudi Arabia’s Al Ettifaq, despite his well-documented support for the LGBTQ+ community

 There are barely 100 miles between Doha and Dammam.
 One city in the Persian Gulf which, until recent years, relatively few football fans elsewhere had to consider, brought arguably the culmination of Jordan Henderson’s Liverpool career, the other a conclusion that feels both sudden and premature and yet comes 11 years after Brendan Rodgers infamously tried to offload him to Fulham to get Clint Dempsey.